narrated by: Oliver

 She’s reading parenting books, and when she isn’t, she is looking up rentals online for me.
-Technically this is my apartment, I’m the head name on the lease, but she’s ignoring that fact as she tries to persuade me to give the place to her and Isaac.
+Technically this is my apartment, I’m the head name on the lease, but she’s ignoring that fact as she tries to persuade me to give the place to her and Isaiah.

-I even came home to her arguing with Isaac that he had to kick me out, all the while refusing to listen to him that he doesn’t have that power, and wouldn’t do that.
+I even came home to her arguing with Isaiah that he had to kick me out, all the while refusing to listen to him that he doesn’t have that power, and wouldn’t do that.

 It’s all rather awkward, and believe me, I don’t want to keep my best bud from having a bedroom for his kid, but I can’t just make myself homeless or broke for their baby.
 When she starts losing battles, she suddenly is about to throw up, and thus ends all arguments.